-Our mission is to glorify God by fulfilling the Great Commission through college students.
-We aim to fulfill the Great Commission in the power of the Holy Spirit by winning people to faith in Jesus Christ, building them in their faith, and sending them to win and build others.
-We hope to build the body of Christ through evangelism and discipleship.
+Our mission is to fulfill the Great Commission in the power of the Holy Spirit by winning people to faith in Jesus Christ, building spirit filled disciples, and sending them to win and build others.
+We hope to build the body of Christ through prayer, evangelism, and discipleship.

 The groundwork for the KCCC ministry in Los Angeles was laid by “Nazareth Brothers”, a sister-ministry of KCCC for college alumni.

 Korea Campus Crusade for Christ was established in New York by Young Won Kang, the first KCCC staff member.

 Soon Young Kang from Korea became the very first full time staff and director of KCCC LA.
 Under his leadership, various layman ministries are launched and bear fruits such as “Layman Discipleship Training,””Family ministry” and “Q.T. ministry.”

 Vision Conference is an annual winter convention hosted by KCCC with an open invitation to college students to experience personal revival and to seek their vision from the Lord.
 A day of fasting begins this powerful conference, followed by world-renown speakers, compelling seminars, and creative worship.
 In 1997, the conference had 7 attendees- by 2005, this number had risen to almost 1100, testifying to the power of Vision Conference, as students find healing and true meaning in their lives.